-Even during the early days there were two different trends in digital cartography, namely automated cartography and computer-assisted cartography21.
-Some researchers, such as Rhind22, dismissed this distinction as a potentially 'dangerous and misleading one which obscures the identical nature of the data-handling in both "fields" at the machine level and the considerable overlap of the subject'.
+Even during the early days there were two different trends in digital cartography, namely automated cartography and computer-assisted cartography (Taylor, 1974, p 35 - 36).
+Some researchers, such as Rhind (1977), dismissed this distinction as a potentially "dangerous and misleading one which obscures the identical nature of the data-handling in both 'fields' at the machine level and the considerable overlap of the subject".
 Both these trends are based on the same technology and methodology but they are guided by different objectives.
 As described earlier, automated cartography is concerned largely with replacing manual processes in the production of reference maps.
 Developments in computer-assisted cartography attempt to automate geometric calculations but not the creative element in the design and production of maps.

-In the USA much of the early work on computer mapping was performed at the Harvard Laboratory for Computer Graphics and Spatial Analysis, which was established in 1965 under the direction of Howard T Fisher, who produced SYMAP.
-This command-driven batch program for generating line-printer maps of point and areal data is still available today, though with a somewhat different user interface.
-It produces areafilled choropleth maps (in which the polygons with uniform values are user-defined) and isopleth (contour) and proximal (Thiessen polygon) displays (where the polygons are interpolated between a set of userspecified points).
-It provides a complex set of options with defaults for both map generation and map design.
-From the very early days, therefore, a considerable amount of effort was expended not just in developing algorithms for effecting the required transformations and for generating the graphics, but also in abstracting and parameterizing the various types of design decisions involved in map making.
-With the advent of incremental pen plotters, the Harvard Laboratory released SYMVU, which generates 3D histograms, block diagrams and surfaces using the matrix of interpolated values either output by SYMAP or input by the user.
+In the United States, much of the early work on computer mapping was pioneered at the Harvard Laboratory for Computer Graphics and Spatial Analysis, which was established in 1965 under the direction of Howard T Fisher, who produced SYMAP.
+This command-driven batch program for generating lineprinter maps of point and areal data is still available today, though with a somewhat different user interface.
+It produces areafilled choropleth maps (in which the polygons with uniform values are userdefined) and isopleth (contour) and proximal (Thiessen polygon) displays (where the polygons are interpolated between a set of user-specified points).
+It provides a complex set of options with defaults both for map generation and for map design.
+Thus, from the very early days a considerable amount of effort was expended not just in developing algorithms for effecting the required transformations and for generating the graphics but also in abstracting and parameterising the various types of design decisions involved in map making.
+With the advent of incremental pen plotters, the Harvard Laboratory released SYMVU, which generates threedimensional histograms, block diagrams and surfaces using the matrix of interpolated values either output by SYMAP or input by the user.

-There has been a proliferation of programs and packages for generating statistical diagrams, 2D maps and oblique views of 3D data7.
+There has been a proliferation of programs and packages for generating statistical diagrams, 2D maps and oblique views of 3D data (see Carter, 1984).
 Many of these packages for computer-assisted mapping were originally developed as command-driven batch programs on mainframe computers.
-In theory, CRT displays and the vast number of design options offer considerable scope for experimenting with designs for selected areas, objects and features within databases.
+In theory, CRT displays and the vast number of design options offer some considerable scope for experimenting with designs for selected areas, objects and features within databases.
 In practice, they inhibit experimentation by end-users since the design of the interface to these packages tends to assume that users have a programmer's mentality.
-Consequently, users have tended to identify some procedures that work and then stick to them.
+Consequently, users have tended to identify some procedures which work and then stick to them.
 Some believe that the wide range of design options offer ample scope for bad design and prefer to use front-end macros provided by someone else with more technical expertise.
 This has encouraged a preplanned approach to the production of maps.
-Indeed, the most widely used packages, such as SYMAP and GIMMS23, have been most extensively used for the production of atlases and for routine operational maps, both types of which tend to have a well-defined format and design.
-Even when there has been a user-interface lift, mainly by inclusion of a menu- or form-based style of interaction, the intention has been to guide users and reduce the scope for erroneous input.
+Indeed, the most widely used packages, such as SYMAP and GIMMS (Waugh and McCalden, 1983), have been most extensively used for the production of atlases and for routine operational maps, both types of which tend to have a well-defined format and design.
+Even when there has been a user interface lift, mainly by inclusion of a menu- or form-based style of interaction, the intention has been to guide users and reduce the scope for erroneous input.
 The user cannot directly modify the design.
 Instead, the user directly or indirectly has to modify the data and/or parameter file and regenerate the whole image.